FEC Okays N64.687bn Contracts for 16 Road Projects in FCT, Works Ministry

 Deji Elumoye

-The Federal Executive Council (FEC) Wednesday approved contracts worth N64,686,536,230, for 16 road projects to be executed in the Federal Capital Territory (FCT) and the Federal Ministry of Works and Housing.
+The Federal Executive Council (FEC) has approved contracts worth N64.68 billion for 16 road projects to be executed in the Federal Capital Territory (FCT) and the Federal Ministry of Works and Housing.

 The Council also okayed the deployment of the Revenue Assurance Solution (RAS) for the Nigerian Communication Commission (NCC) to assist in its ability to block revenue leakage and wastage.